briankoser/sfc-listeners-guide/episodes/0155-whats-in-the-batcave.md

 recommendation: essential
 recommendation_reason: In the running for funniest episode ever.
 In the finest SFC tradition, it's basically riffing on Wikipedia, and it is glorious.
 ---
-Matt realizes before he starts that this isn't going to be a good episode. <q class="archivist inline">But it is going to be a great episode.</q>
+Matt realizes before he starts that this isn't going to be a good episode. {% arc %}But it is going to be a great episode.{% endarc %}